Teriyaki Spam Musubi. Pan-fried spam with a homemade teriyaki glaze packed with sushi rice and wrapped in roasted seaweed.

 Use wet hands when handling your rice block

 Short grain rice is a sticky rice.
-By wetting hands with a little water, this prevents the rice from sticking to your hands as you assemble your musubi
+Wet your hands with a little bit of water as this prevents the rice from sticking to your hands as you assemble your musubi

 Keep piece of nori inside the package until assembly time